-Examination of commercial logbook data and information from other sources, it became clear by 2010 that the historical FISS design had gaps in coverage of Pacific halibut habitat that had the potential to lead to bias in estimates derived from its data.
+Based on examination of commercial logbook data and information from other sources, it became clear by 2010 that the historical FISS design had gaps in coverage of Pacific halibut habitat that had the potential to lead to bias in estimates derived from its data.
 These gaps included deep and shallow waters outside the FISS depth range (0-20 fathoms and 275-400 fathoms), and unsurveyed stations on the 10 nmi grid within the 20-275 fathom depth range within each IPHC Regulatory Area.
 This led the IPHC Secretariat to propose expanding the FISS to provide coverage within the unsurveyed habitat with United States and Canadian waters.
 In 2011 a pilot expansion was undertaken in IPHC Regulatory Area 2A, with stations on the 10 nmi grid added to deep (275-400 fathoms) and shallow (10-20 fathoms) waters, the Salish Sea, and other, smaller gaps in coverage.
-The 10 fathom limit in shallow waters was due to logistical difficulties in fishing longline gear in shallower waters.
-A second expansion in IPHC Regulatory Area 2A was completed in 2013, with a pilot California survey between latitudes of 40-42°N.
+The 10 fathom limit was due to logistical difficulties in fishing longline gear in shallower waters.
+A second expansion in IPHC Regulatory Area 2A was completed in 2013, including waters off California between latitudes of 40-42°N.

 The full expansion program began in 2014 and continued through 2019, resulting in the sampling of the entire FISS design of 1890 stations in the shortest time logistically possible.
-The FISS expansion program allowed us to build a consistent and complete picture of Pacific halibut density throughout its range in Convention waters.
+The FISS expansion program allowed us to build the first complete picture of Pacific halibut density throughout its range in Convention waters.
+The expansion stations in 2015 also provided a second calibration with trawl data in IPHC Regulatory Area 4CDE.
 Sampling the full FISS design has reduced bias as noted above, and, in conjunction with space-time modelling of survey data (see below), has improved precision and fully quantified the uncertainty associated with estimates based on partial annual sampling of the species range.
-It has also provided us with a complete set of observations over the full FISS design (Figure 1) from which an optimal subset of stations can be selected when devising annual FISS designs.
+It has also provided a complete set of observations over the full FISS design (Figure 1) from which an optimal subset of stations can be selected when devising annual FISS designs.
 This station selection process began in 2019 for the 2020 FISS and continues with the current review of design proposals for 2022-24.
 Note that in the Bering Sea, the full FISS design does not provide complete spatial coverage, and FISS data are augmented with calibrated data from National Marine Fisheries Service (NMFS) and Alaska Department of Fish and Game (ADFG) trawl surveys (stations can vary by year - 2019 designs are shown in Figure 1).
 Both supplementary surveys are conducted approximately annually.